Neyman's C(\alpha) Test for Unobserved Heterogeneity: Examples

 \subsection{Tests for overdispersion in Poisson Regression}

 Overdispersion tests for Poisson models constitute the most common example on test of parameter heterogeneity.
 Such a test was proposed in \citeasnoun{Fisher50} and also serves as the motivating example in \citeasnoun{NeymanScott}.
-We will consider two distinct versions of the test for heterogeneity of the intercept in the Poisson regression model. \\
+We will consider two distinct versions of the test for unobserved heterogeneity in the conditional mean function of the Poisson regression model. \\